12 held over missing containers

 property to report to the police.

-However, he said, those who know that in one way or another are being involved in the scandal should
+one way or another are being involved in the scandal should

 surrender to the police before being tracked by the law enforcers.

-The DCI said the suspects will appear in court after investigations are complete.
+court after investigations are complete.
 Last week, the government

 suspended TRA Commissioner General, Rished Bade, and five other senior officials in the wake of the